-Observant viewers of orbital rocket launches would have noticed that the exhaust plumes generated by the launch vehicle on the launchpad expand horizontally before billowing up into the air.
+Frequent viewers of orbital rocket launches may have noticed that the hot exhaust plumes generated by the launch vehicle on the launchpad expand horizontally before billowing up into the air.
 It’s a result of the flame trench.

 A flame trench is a long deep channel situated below the launchpad of an orbital rocket and forms part of the flame trench-deflector system.
 It is used to deflect the flames generated by the first-stage rocket boosters away from the rocket to protect the vehicle from the heat and energy generated.